lifeisstillgood/softwaremind/docs/conceptchapters/conclusions.rst

 wikipedia won't run out of pages - just moderators

 social media won't run out of conversations but ways to initiate a conversation - shouting loudly and seeing who responds it not always best way - so what is?

+Wealthism and fututee of education - undergraduate tiday is a renaissance geniur so we will need to push furhther - to aim for physics professor as end gialmof highbschool